Kinder Morgan (KMI) Ascends While Market Falls: Some Facts to Note

+Kinder Morgan (KMI) ended the recent trading session at $27.47, demonstrating a +1.07% change from the preceding day's closing price.
+The stock outperformed the S&P 500, which registered a daily loss of 0.55%.
+At the same time, the Dow lost 0.19%, and the tech-heavy Nasdaq lost 0.95%.

-Shares of the oil and natural gas pipeline and storage company have appreciated by 3.07% over the course of the past month, underperforming the Oils-Energy sector's gain of 3.89%, and outperforming the S&P 500's gain of 2.57%.
+The oil and natural gas pipeline and storage company's shares have seen an increase of 2.64% over the last month, surpassing the Oils-Energy sector's gain of 1.1% and falling behind the S&P 500's gain of 3.64%.

-Analysts and investors alike will be keeping a close eye on the performance of Kinder Morgan in its upcoming earnings disclosure.
-The company is predicted to post an EPS of $0.29, indicating a 16% growth compared to the equivalent quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $4.17 billion, indicating a 12.66% upward movement from the same quarter last year.
+Market participants will be closely following the financial results of Kinder Morgan in its upcoming release.
+In that report, analysts expect Kinder Morgan to post earnings of $0.29 per share.
+This would mark year-over-year growth of 16%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.17 billion, up 12.66% from the prior-year quarter.

-Investors should also pay attention to any latest changes in analyst estimates for Kinder Morgan.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Kinder Morgan should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, there's been a 0.13% fall in the Zacks Consensus EPS estimate.
-Kinder Morgan is currently sporting a Zacks Rank of #3 (Hold).
+Currently, Kinder Morgan is carrying a Zacks Rank of #3 (Hold).

-Digging into valuation, Kinder Morgan currently has a Forward P/E ratio of 21.48.
-Its industry sports an average Forward P/E of 16.73, so one might conclude that Kinder Morgan is trading at a premium comparatively.
+Digging into valuation, Kinder Morgan currently has a Forward P/E ratio of 21.46.
+For comparison, its industry has an average Forward P/E of 16.69, which means Kinder Morgan is trading at a premium to the group.

-Also, we should mention that KMI has a PEG ratio of 3.19.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-As the market closed yesterday, the Oil and Gas - Production and Pipelines industry was having an average PEG ratio of 3.19.
+One should further note that KMI currently holds a PEG ratio of 3.19.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+By the end of yesterday's trading, the Oil and Gas - Production and Pipelines industry had an average PEG ratio of 2.11.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-At present, this industry carries a Zacks Industry Rank of 103, placing it within the top 42% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 58, positioning it in the top 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report